natnew/Awesome-Prompt-Engineering/Introduction.md

 ---
 ### Notes
-Feedback and suggestions are welcome!
+Feedback and suggestions are welcome! <br>
+For more information about prompt engineering, including frequently asked questions about DALL-E and CHATGPT, please visit our [FAQ](https://github.com/natnew/Awesome-Prompt-Engineering/blob/main/FAQ.html) section.